A1Liu/a1liu.github.io/_posts/2019-09-15-programming-language-ideas.md

 objects.
 Things like application state transitions can be done with a state manager in global scope, but without having actual objects being constructed.

+##### Application: Abstraction without Additional Indirection
+Typically, organizing members of a class into subsections requires the creation of another class; this can hurt performance in garbage collected languages, where each field access usually directly cooresponds to a ponter dereference.
+With macro objects, we can have inline structs in GC'd languages, as well as inline members, which save us a pointer indirection.

 ##### Application: Complex Iterators without the Overhead
 The following code in Rust: